You live or want to settle in Germany and you are looking for information on the topic car insurance Germany?

 Check24 provide a concrete example on their website:

-Let’s say that the car insurance policy normally costs 500 Euros per year.
+Let’s say that the car insurance policy in Germany normally costs 500 Euros per year.
 And that you’re in the SF4 claims-free category.
 In this case, you will receive a 40% discount from the insurance company (ie 200 Euro).

 This means that you do not pay 500 Euros but only 300 Euros per year.